-Because graduate admissions at Penn are not centralized, all applications and questions about the process should be directed to the graduate program of interest.
+Penn does not have a central Office of Graduate Admissions.
+All questions about the admissions process should be directed to your academic program of interest.

 The cornerstone of Penn’s initiative to increase access for students from all socioeconomic backgrounds is its grant-based financial aid program.
 Since 2004, the University has awarded $3.1 billion in undergraduate aid to more than 25,000 students.
 Forty-five percent of traditional undergraduate students received grant-based financial aid in 2022-23.
 Ongoing gifts from generous alumni and supporters are expanding Penn’s robust undergraduate grant-based financial aid program and growing graduate and professional student aid to minimize the burden of debt.Penn's All-Grant Policy

 Talking admissions with Whitney Soule